musiciansofmanoa/musiciansofmanoa.github.io/index.md

 Our Github repositories for Musicians of Manoa can be found [here](https://github.com/musiciansofmanoa)

 Our Team is made up of 6 members:
-Leighton Villanuvea
+Leighton Villanuvea,
-Aljay Fagaragan
+Aljay Fagaragan,
-Mia Clause
+Mia Clause,
-Calvan Liang
+Calvan Liang,
-Ty Uehara
+Ty Uehara,
 David Badke